Penn State cracking down on ticket brokers - NewsBreak

 Penn State cracking down on ticket brokers

-In an effort to crack down on what it labels as “ticket brokers,” Penn State says it used data tracking and information to identify accounts who’s sole purpose was to resell tickets for profit.
-The schools says fans were not impacted by the crackdown, and the letters only went out to the identified accounts.
+In an effort to crack down on what it labels as “ticket brokers,” Penn State says it used data tracking and information to identify accounts whose sole purpose was to resell tickets for profit.
+The school says fans were not impacted by the crackdown, and the letters only went out to the identified accounts.

 The letter says account holders who are labeled as brokers would have the accounts deleted, and while it would honor current season tickets, any pending sales would be refunded.